Cray-HPE/docs-csm/troubleshooting/pxe_runbook.md

       file "ipxe.efi"[|bootp]
 ```

-* If the Source IP address of the DHCP Reply/Offer is the MetalLB IP address, the DHCP packet will never make it out of the NCN An example of
+* If the Source IP address of the DHCP Reply/Offer is the MetalLB IP address, the DHCP packet will never make it out of the NCN.
+An example of
 this is below.

 ```